conan-io/docs/reference/conanfile/tools/scons.rst

 .. important::

-   Some of the features used in this section are still **under development**, while they are recommended and usable and we will try not to break them in future releases, some breaking changes might still happen.
+   Some of the features used in this section are still **under development**.
+While they are recommended and usable, and we will try not to break them in future releases, some breaking changes might still occur.

 Available since: `1.61.0 <https://github.com/conan-io/conan/releases>`_

-The ``SConsDeps`` is the dependencies generator for `SCons <https://scons.org/>`_.
+The ``SConsDeps`` is the dependency generator for `SCons <https://scons.org/>`_.
 It will generate a `SConscript_conandeps` file containing the necessary information for SCons to build against the desired dependencies.